ncatlab/nlab-content/pages/9/9/9/3/3999/content.md

 This is a convergent subnet.

 #### References ####
-This counterexample is also explained in item 105 of the book
+This counterexample is based on the one in item 105 of the book

 * Steen, Seebach: _Counterexamples in Topology_